Navid200/xDrip/docs/Intermittent.md

 #### 3. Disable any battery optimization/adaptation settings you can find under Android Settings &#8722;> Battery.
 #### 4. Look at Bluetooth Battery Optimization [here](./Dexcom-Basics.md).
 Set it to not optimized or unrestricted.
 #### 5. If it keeps unpairing, try enabling "Special Pairing Workaround" even if you are not using a Samsung.
-#### 6. If you still get a disconnect more than once a month, try disabling "Avoid Scanning".
+#### 6. If you still get a disconnect more than once a week, try disabling "Avoid Scanning".
 #### 7. If the problem persists, please [open a discussion](https://github.com/NightscoutFoundation/xDrip/discussions) (not an issue).